-The CDL skills test is broken into three phases: (1) the pre-trip inspection (required for school buses and vehicles equipped with air brakes); (2) the basic control skills, and (3) the road test.
+The CDL skills test is broken into three phases: (1) the pre-trip inspection; (2) the basic control skills, and (3) the road test.
 You must take these tests in the type of vehicle for which you wish to be licensed.